cufcq/cufcq/README.md

 ####instructors_controller.rb

-We can use this controller to mine specific data about each instructor.
+We can use this controller to get specific data about each instructor from the DB.

 ####fcqa_controller.rb

-This controller is used to access info about each individual fcq.
+This controller is used to access info about each individual fcq from the DB.

 ####courses_controller.rb

-The courses controller has methods to work with each individual course.
+The courses controller pull by individual course.

 ####departments_controller.rb

-This combines all of our data and allows to analyze different indivudal departments.
+This combines all of our data and allows to work with different indivudal departments.

+###Models:

+####courses.rb

+This has the methods to work with each course.